joric/paste_to_ue/README.md

 ### Installation

-Download zipped master branch from the repository, install it as blender plugin.
+Download zip file from the [releases](https://github.com/joric/paste_to_ue/releases) section, install it as blender plugin.

 ### Usage